Running partners

 Exercise increases the levels of neurotransmitters, such as serotonin and dopamine.
 These happy brain chemicals are responsible for your good mood, feelings of pleasure, and overall sense of well-being.

-In addition to impacting neurotransmitter levels, exercise also helps to reduce stress hormones, such as cortisol.
-When left unchecked, cortisol can wreak havoc on your body and mind, leading to negative effects, such as anxiety, weight gain, and insomnia.
+In addition to impacting neurotransmitter levels, exercise helps reduce stress hormones, such as cortisol.
+When left unchecked, cortisol can wreak havoc on your body and mind, leading to adverse effects such as anxiety, insomnia, and weight gain.

 3. Exercising Increases Your Mental Resilience

-One of the main reasons many people don’t exercise is because it’s not a part of their routine or habits.
-That’s because it’s not easy to start a new habit!
+One of the main reasons people don’t exercise is because it’s not a part of their normal routine.
+And it’s not easy to start a new habit!

 Do you know what happens when you continue to exercise despite not loving how intense it can feel?
 You overcome a huge mental block, which improves your mental resilience.

 Exercising involves a lot of goal setting.
-Every time you overcome challenges to achieve these goals, you build mental resilience.
-This increased mental resilience will help you in all areas of your life, not just when working out.
+You build mental resilience every time you overcome challenges to achieve your goals.
+This increased mental resilience will help you in all areas of your life, not just when you’re working out.

 4. Exercising Makes You More Positive

-Instead of dwelling on what’s stressing you out, exercise gives you the chance to focus on something else entirely.
+Instead of dwelling on what’s stressing you out, exercise lets you focus entirely on something else.
 It allows you to clear your mind and recenter yourself.

 Exercise also helps to increase levels of endorphins.
-Endorphins are hormones that interact with receptors in the brain to produce a positive and uplifting feeling, sometimes referred to as a “runner’s high.”
+Endorphins are brain chemicals that produce a positive and uplifting feeling, sometimes referred to as a “runner’s high.”

 5. Exercising Increases Your Energy Levels

-Exercise also improves your heart and lung health, making it more efficient to deliver oxygen where it’s needed.
-Your capacity to engage your mind and body for longer periods improves, and you’re less likely to feel fatigued.
+Exercise also improves your heart and lung health, making it more efficient to deliver oxygen where needed.
+Your capacity to engage your mind and body for longer periods increases, and you’re less likely to feel fatigued.

-So, the next time you exercise, check your energy levels and see if you’ll notice that extra spring in your steps.
+So, the next time you exercise, check your energy levels – you’ll notice that extra spring in your step!

 6. Exercising Helps You Sleep Better

-Getting enough sleep is important for your overall health.
-It can help improve your mood, memory, and focus.
-It can also help reduce stress and anxiety levels.
+Getting enough sleep is vital for your overall health.
+Sleep improves your mood, memory, and focus.
+It’s also essential for your physical health, as it helps to repair and rejuvenate your body.

-Studies show that exercise can help you sleep better, especially if you’re suffering from insomnia.
-Exercise improves the quality of your sleep and helps you fall asleep faster.
+Studies show that exercise can help you sleep better, especially if you suffer from insomnia.
+Exercise improves the quality of your sleep and enables you to fall asleep faster.

 7. Exercising Improves Your Memory

-One of the cognitive benefits of exercise is that it can help to improve your memory, especially as you get older.
+One of the cognitive benefits of exercise is improved memory, especially as you get older.

 Exercise has also been shown to improve memory by increasing levels of brain-derived neurotrophic factor (BDNF).
 BDNF is a protein that helps to support the survival of nerve cells and promotes the growth and differentiation of new ones.